-Fun fact: almost every politician has suggested improving cyber hygiene, but in most cases, they don’t have the idea of what this means.
+Fun fact: almost every politician has suggested improving cyber hygiene, but in most cases, they don’t have an idea of what this means.

 I don’t blame them.
 And I don’t blame you either.

-Cybersecurity and Cybernetic hygiene go hand by hand.
+Cybersecurity and Cybernetic hygiene go hand in hand.
 But they aren’t the same.

-That’s why we’re going to talk about today.
+That’s why we’re going to talk about it today.
 Its definition, importance, and best practices.

 What is Cyber Hygiene and Why is it Important?